WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

   round tripping this from VistA and back, going through Delphi display, and going back to VistA.
 E.g. 2011/08 will save into Vista as Aug 2011.
 In US locale, will be displayed in Delphi as 11/08.
-When resaved in VistA, will be intepreted as Aug 8 2018 (current year).
+When resaved in VistA, will be interested as Aug 8 2018 (current year).
 * Order Summary Report (Reports Tab) still has US dates on it.
 Probably an M side issue.
 * Alert Dates do not show up correctly.
 The Delphi code mangles the dates from